Here is a consolidated list of best cryptocurrency exchanges with my comments:

 KuCoin is another easy and hassle-free cryptocurrency exchange.
 KuCoin offers many popular and unique coin such as DragonChain, $KCS, and many others.
 Just like Binance, they offer a fully functional mobile app for Android and iOS.

 To get started with KuCoin, you can deposit any crypto of your choice ex: BTC and start trading.
-Personally, I have been using KuCoin since last quarter of 2017 and they are getting popular day by day.
+Personally, I have been using KuCoin for the past 2 years and they have been constantly adding new features.

 Huobi Pro is an international cryptocurrency exchange that originated in China but now has moved across the world to serve a maximum number of investors.
 It is based out of Singapore and has been operating in this space successfully for the last five years.